Supernova axions convert to gamma-rays in magnetic fields of progenitor stars: Abstract

 \section{Abstract}

-It has long been established that axions could have been produced through the Primakoff process within the nascent proto-neutron-star formed following the type II supernova SN1987A, escaped the star due to their weak interactions, and then converted to gamma-rays in the Galactic magnetic fields; the non-observation of a gamma-ray flash coincident with the neutrino burst leads to strong constraints on the axion-photon coupling for axion masses $m_a \lesssim 10^{-10}$ eV.
-In this work we use SN1987A to constrain, for the first time, higher mass axions, all the way to $m_a \sim 10^{-3}$ eV, by accounting for axion-photon conversion on the still-intact magnetic fields of the progenitor star.
+It has long been established that axions could have been produced within the nascent proto-neutron-star formed following the type II supernova SN1987A, escaped the star due to their weak interactions, and then converted to gamma-rays in the Galactic magnetic fields; the non-observation of a gamma-ray flash coincident with the neutrino burst leads to strong constraints on the axion-photon coupling for axion masses $m_a \lesssim 10^{-10}$ eV.
+In this work we use SN1987A to constrain higher mass axions, all the way to $m_a \sim 10^{-3}$ eV, by accounting for axion production from the Primakoff process, nucleon bremsstrahlung, and pion conversion along with axion-photon conversion on the still-intact magnetic fields of the progenitor star.
 Moreover, we show that gamma-ray observations of the next Galactic supernova, leveraging the magnetic fields of the progenitor star, could detect quantum chromodynamics axions for masses above roughly $50$ $\mu$eV, depending on the supernova.
 We propose a new full-sky gamma-ray satellite constellation that we call the GALactic AXion Instrument for Supernova (GALAXIS) to search for such future signals along with related signals from extragalactic neutron star mergers.

 Supernova (SN) 1987A (SN1987A) was a type II SN that exploded in February 1987, producing roughly two dozen neutrino events that were detected at the Kamiokande II, IMB, and Baksan neutrino detectors over a time interval of around 10 s~\cite{Kamiokande-II:1987idp,Bionta:1987qt,Alekseev:1987ej}.
 The SN took place in the Large Magellanic Cloud at a distance of approximately 51.4 kpc from Earth.
 SN1987A provides some of the most stringent and well-established constraints on a class of hypothetical ultra-light pseudo-scalar particles known as axions~\cite{Raffelt:1996wa,Raffelt:1990yz,Brockway:1996yr,Grifols:1996id,Payez:2014xsa,Hoof:2022xbe,Caputo:2024oqc}.
 These constraints have been made all the more robust recently by the tentative discovery of the NS formed after SN1987A, helping establish that the SN formed a neutron star (NS) and not a black hole~\cite{Page:2020gsx,Fransson:2024csf}.
 In this work we point out for the first time a novel constraint from SN1987A that has promising implications for future SN; axions produced within the proto-NS (PNS) can convert to observable gamma-rays in the stellar magnetic field of the progenitor star.